 Early neutering prevents any accidental pregnancies, especially those that occur if a cat strays from home.

-2. To stop other illnesses
+2. To prevent certain illnesses

 Neutered cats tend to suffer from less urinary tract disease.
 Neutering also stops some forms of cancers such as of the uterus and prostate.